cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/sqlserver.rst

     - Metric Filter - Filter on metrics from Azure Monitor - (see `SQL Server Supported Metrics <https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftsqlservers/>`_)
     - Tag Filter - Filter on tag presence and/or values
     - Marked-For-Op Filter - Filter on tag that indicates a scheduled operation for a resource
+- SQL Database View Filter - Augment the SQL Server model with a list of SQL Databases within that server.
+    - SQL Database Model: `Database <https://docs.microsoft.com/en-us/python/api/azure-mgmt-sql/azure.mgmt.sql.models.database%28class%29?view=azure-python>`_
+    - The databases list is added under the `database` key on each Server.

 Actions
 -------